 The Question: You and a fellow officer respond to a traffic crash.
-When he inventories one of the vehicles to be towed, the other officer discovers a large amount of cash, which you see him put in his pocket.
-You notice no mention of cash is listed on the inventory sheet.
+When the other officer inventories one of the vehicles to be towed, he discovers a large amount of cash.
+You see him put the cash in his pocket.
+Later, you notice that no mention of cash is listed on the inventory sheet.
 How would you respond?

-The Question: Your shift is currently short staffed and everyone has been asked to take turns working extra hours to help out.
-You've already worked late once this week, but a coworker called in sick and now your supervisor is asking if you can fill in.
+The Question: Your shift is currently short-staffed and everyone has been asked to take turns working extra hours to help out.
+You've already worked late once this week, but a coworker called in sick and now your supervisor is asking if you can fill in again.
 You have plans with friends after work.
 How would you respond?

-At the same time, though, you can make clear that, depending on the plans you made, you may not be able to easily cancel them but that if you couldn't cover that shift, you would be willing to pick up the next one.
+Acknowledge the difficulty a supervisor might have in ensuring staffing and that you understand the need to pull your weight at work.
+But you can also make it clear that depending on the plans you made, you might not be able to cancel them easily.
+You might indicate that even though you can't cover that particular shift, you would be willing to pick up the next one.

-The Question: Two coworkers on your shift clearly don't get along, and they both come to you to gossip and complain about the other.
+The Question: Two coworkers on your shift clearly don't get along, and they each come to you to gossip and complain about the other.
 Describe what you would do in this situation.

-The purpose of this question is to get a glimpse of how you might interact with coworkers.
+The purpose of this question is to get a glimpse into how you'll interact with coworkers.
 Would you participate in the gossip?
 Would you impolitely tell them to knock it off, or would you deftly guide them toward more productive and collaborative discussions?

-What they want to see is that you have the maturity and communication skills to minimize conflict and encourage a positive work atmosphere.
+Interviewers want to see that you have the maturity and communication skills necessary to minimize conflict and encourage a positive work atmosphere.

 Examples of Scenario-Based Interview Questions in Criminal Justice

-When employers develop questions for criminal justice oral board interviews, they typically use two types of questioning: experience-based and scenario-based interview questions.
-Experience-based questions require you to talk about how you've responded to actual situations in the past.
+Employers typically use two types of questioning—experience-based and scenario-based interview questions—for criminal justice oral board interviews.
+Experience-based questions require that you talk about how you've responded to actual situations in the past.
 Scenario-based questions ask you to describe how you might respond to a hypothetical situation in the future.